 Admission to the American Center is for Namibian citizens and residents from the age of 16.
 The American Center renders a free service and membership requirements are as follows:

 - For non-Namibians: proof of Permanent Residency/ Student or Workers Permit is required, valid for 8 – 12 months.

 - For refugees: proof of permission to stay in Windhoek is requirement.

 The American Center has a collection of about 3269 non-fiction, 412 fiction, 200 English teaching and 436 reference books.
 Except for the reference collection, all the book material circulate.

 The American Center has a DVD collection on American business, arts, culture, history, geography, science and technology.
 All DVD’s are reference material and may only be viewed at the American Center.

-Free internet access is available for American Center members.
+Free internet and WiFi access is available for American Center members.
 All American Center members must sign-up with their membership cards at the circulation desk in the American Center .
 The American Center provides Basic Internet and Social Media training to interested groups or organizations on Wednesdays.
 For more information on this program, please contact the American Center staff at IRCWindhoek@state.gov.